Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ## Tree Structure <a name="Tree"></a>

 To assure high performance when visualizing 3D content, data are spatially grouped into [nodes](#Nodes).
 The process is repeated recursively to create a tree of nodes.
 Each spatial extent of a node encompasses all its children to create a bounding volume hierarchy.
-Bothe spatially regular (e.g. quadtree) as well as spatially irregular (e.g. R-tree) organizations of data are supported.
+Both spatially regular (e.g. quadtree) as well as spatially irregular (e.g. R-tree) organizations of data are supported.

 The bounding volume is captured in either minimum bounding sphere (MBS) or oriented bounding box (OBB) representation.
 OBB is the more optimal representation and implementers are encouraged to output node bounding volume in OBB format.
 Point cloud profile supports OBB representation only.